luc1912/llm-open-ended-evaluation/README.md

 # llm-open-ended-evaluation

-This repository contains the final thesis by **Lucija Runjić** titled:
+This repository contains the **bachelor's thesis** by **Lucija Runjić** titled:
 **"Korištenje velikih jezičnih modela u ocjenjivanju zadataka otvorenog tipa"**
 (English: *Using Large Language Models in Evaluating Open-Ended Assignments*)
+Submitted as part of the undergraduate program in Computing at the Faculty of Electrical Engineering and Computing, University of Zagreb.

 ---